github/docs/content/code-security/secret-scanning/troubleshooting-secret-scanning-and-push-protection/troubleshooting-secret-scanning.md

 ---
 title: Troubleshooting secret scanning
 shortTitle: Troubleshoot secret scanning
-intro: 'When using {% data variables.product.prodname_secret_scanning %} to detect secrets in your repository, or about to be committed into your repository, you may need to troubleshoot unexpected issues.'
+intro: 'When using {% data variables.product.prodname_secret_scanning %} to detect secrets in your repository, or secrets about to be committed into your repository, you may need to troubleshoot unexpected issues.'
 product: '{% data reusables.gated-features.secret-scanning %}'
 versions:
   fpt: '*'